 Social Media Management Tools:

 You can breathe life into new content by sharing it with your network.
 But sharing social media posts manually and in real-time is inefficient.
 That said, there are hundreds of social media platforms that will let you schedule posts.
 Let me save you some time by pointing you to a few of my favorites.

 Influencer Outreach Tools:

 Building and nurturing relationships with people and companies who complement yours can provide a powerful boost for your business.
-These relationships can create opportunities for guest posts, mentions, co-produced content, and inbound links.
+These relationships can create opportunities for guest posts, mentions, co-produced content, inbound links, and sales.
 Forging these connections takes time, of course, but it can be well worth the effort.
 Here are some tools that can help you find influential people in your space.

 Researching a topic using this tool can help you find a list of relevant articles.
 The authors alone could be of interest and if you click on the “View Sharers” button you can see who shared each article on Twitter.

 Once you create a shortlist of people you wish to connect with, this tool can help you find their email addresses.

 Enter your topic in this tool to find related questions and the experts who answer them.

 Also known as “tweet chats,” these scheduled, topical conversations occur on Twitter and are open to anyone.
 They’re fast-paced, fun, and a great way to meet like-minded people.

 All social media platforms and search engines offer paid advertising that can boost the reach of your content.
 Other advertising options are available on content discovery platforms like Reddit.
 You can also invest in syndication services such as Outbrain and Taboola, which allow you to promote your content on relevant websites.